nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from Sherlock.

-Format: `delete INDEX`
+Format: `delete id/ID`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person at the specified ID
-* The index refers to the index number shown in the displayed person list.
+* The ID refers to the unique identification number assigned to the person
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `delete id/2356`

 ### Clearing all entries : `clear`